jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/CORS.md

 ```
 3. Page access

-Enter “http://47.104.98.151/cors-test.html” in the Chrome browser to log into the test page, click “Data Request” button and the following error is shown.
+Enter "http://47.104.98.151/cors-test.html" in the Chrome browser to log into the test page, click **Data Request** button and the following error is shown.
 Error notification: You have no access permission and the reason is the Header, Access-Control-Allow-Origin, is not found.

 ![](https://github.com/jdcloudcom/cn/blob/edit/image/Object-Storage-Service/OSS-085.jpg)